dcsndevs/haven-hub/README.md

 `HTML Validator:`
 1. The W3 validator (validator.w3.org) highlighted errors on the website's links.
 Arial-label instead of aria-label had been used, and 15 errors were found and corrected.
 2. An element hhad been left exposed on the about section and this was detected and corrected afterwards.
-Click the links below to visit the validation page.
+Click the links below to visit the HTML validation page.

 - [Index page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdcsndevs.github.io%2Fhaven-hub%2F)![Index](documentation/images/validator-index.png)